Business Manners & Etiquette in Japan

 Kimono_hakama_kagamibiraki_kagaminuki

-Wearing a kimono before your business meeting can provide a deeper understanding of Japanese Culture because it involves traditional attire with specific rules and symbolism.
+Wearing a kimono before your business meeting can provide a deeper understanding of Japanese culture because it involves traditional attire with specific rules and symbolism.
 It encourages respect for Japanese customs, promotes a sense of mindfulness, and fosters an appreciation for the artistry and craftsmanship behind this iconic garment.
-By experiencing the kimono, individuals can gain insights into the importance of tradition, aesthetics, and etiquette in Japanese Culture, which can enhance cultural understanding and connections in various contexts.
+By experiencing the kimono, individuals can gain insights into the importance of tradition, aesthetics, and etiquette in Japanese culture, which can enhance cultural understanding and connections in various contexts.